We have reached the end of the first month and here we have our # 4 Thursday Tips Tricks and Thoughts

 That means we rely on in-app reports and don’t proactively look for hate speech or bullying in DMs the same way that we do in comments or posts.” – Telegraph

 This has caused brands and individuals to be subjected to abusive and hateful harassment every single day.
-Nearly every influencer and celebrity has posted a glimpse of the harassment and hate they receive in their inbox, and it’s truly astounding.
+Nearly every influencer and celebrity have posted a glimpse of the harassment and hate they receive in their inbox, and it’s truly astounding.

 No one should have to deal with that, especially when they’re just trying to do a job and pave their own way by following their dream.